joagre/ratatoskr/README.md

 * Effort has been invested in introducing a purely functional and encapsulating `struct` definition.
-This allows for the grouping of member variables and functions using familiar C++/Java member modifiers such as `public`, `private`, `const`, `this` references and more.
+This allows for the grouping of member properties and methods using familiar C++/Java member modifiers such as `public`, `private`, `const`, `this` references and more.